samanthamanuel/DH140_Tate_FinalProject/README.md

 **Questions of interest:**

-*Gender Diversity.* Are there any trends in acquisition, specifically in the accessions of women vs men? (looking also to maybe note under which museum Director the objects were acquired)
+*Gender Diversity.* Are there any trends in acquisition, specifically in the accessions of women vs men?

 *Collection Diversity.* Are there any trends or preferences that exist with the types of objects chosen to be a part of the collection?